Alert: Meningococcal Disease Outbreak and Practice closure for Staff Training

 *** Newsflash *****

-Wootton Vale & Shortstown Surgery ranked SEVENTH in the list of Seventeen exceptional GP practices in Bedfordshireclick here to see the full article in Bedford Today
+Wootton Vale & Shortstown Surgery ranked SEVENTH in the list of Seventeen exceptional GP practices in Bedfordshireclick here to see the article in Bedford Today

 Local and NHS services